Spydirwebb/django/django_next/README.md

 3/28 - 40:57 in video 10. error 500 on api token call
 3/30 - 45:07 in video 10. can successfully call backend for JWT's
 3/31 - finished video 10. can login and out
+4/04 - 08:07 in video 11. created register views and serializers